tonai/Lightning-talks/CSS/02_CSS-architecture.md

 }
 ```

-* Predictability : I can't have a yellow widget on the homepage.
+* Predictability : When using the widget in the homepage you may first expect it to be yellow.
-* Reusability : I can't have a white widget on a classic content page.
+* Reusability : If I want to reuse the white widget on a classic content page, I need to add new CSS rules.
+* Maintainability : If I have to change the look of the widget I need to change all particular cases.
 * Scalability : You need to learn all particular cases.
-* Maintainability : If I have to change the look of the widget I need to change all particular cases.

 ### Overly complicated selectors